1. Adventist Web Engine

 How to

 Navigate to the list of articles for the entity.
-Do this by clicking on the Articles submodule, or depending on rights, click on Manage articles.
+Do this by clicking on the Articles module, or depending on rights, click on the submodule Manage articles.

 Create an article

-• In the upper right corner, click on the Add article button (Add article interface will appear)
+• In the upper right corner, click on the Add article button.
+The Add article interface will appear.

 • Fill out at least the required fields (red *):

-• Featured Image: (strongly recommended) a nice 16x9 image to attract interest
+• Featured Image: It's strongly recommended to add a nice 16x9 image to attract interest.
+Images should be 2k minimum, so 3200px by 1800px.

-• Files: if there are files to attach to the article
+• Files: If there are files to attach to the article, attach them here.

 • Once the fields are filled out, the article can be saved as a Draft, Created or Published using the buttons at the bottom of the interface.